aditya656/flutter-solar-system-app/README.md

 # flutter_solar_system

-A new Flutter project for me to understand the layout and navigation part of flutter app development.
+A new Flutter project with minimal user interface which was designed in Adobe XD software.

+While making this project I understood Fundamental styling and layout widgets in Flutter.

+Also I have used a Swiper dependency which helps us to make that stacked cards swipeable.

 # Screenshots